Why Does Microsoft Still Offer a 32-bit OS?

 And he has a point.
 The main reason that I can think of is that Microsoft must still be committed to supporting old hardware.

-Because Microsoft has legacy business customers (Score:3)
+Because Microsoft has legacy business customers (Score:5, Insightful)

 and Apple doesn't.